dokester/BayesicFitting/docs/Dimensions.md

 | &nbsp; | ![DimensionsEquation-1](images/dimeq-1.png "Eq 1") | (1) |
 |:-:|:-|-------------------------------------------------:|

-In 2 dimensions we have a circle.
+In 2 dimensions the available space is a circle.
 Its projection along the x-axis is proportional to a half-circle.

 <!--latex